Children on Stun: Biography

 In 2017, after headlining the Gotham Sounds Festival in Germany and during the recording of new material, the band announced they would be splitting up again.
 The following year, the group made a surprise return at the Hope & Anchor in Islington, London on 4 May.
 The band recorded two new songs "All the Pain of Love" and "Echoes" at Savage Sounds Studio, Hastings, as part of a planned Mini-LP.
 In June 2018, Harper left the band and, in September 2018, Ex-Dream Disciples guitarist Gordon Young joined the group.
 In December that year, Children on Stun sign to Armalyte Industries.

 In March 2019, Echoes a five track EP of new material was released with Gordon Young producing.
 The track "Another Love, Another Beginning" was originally written by Whipp/Ash as part of a planned but unrecorded, second Stripper Project album.

+In February Whipp & Ash recorded 'Living Fractures' & 'Made for you' at Ford Lane Studio, Arundel with producer, 'Porl Young'.

 After the original split

 Manning formed Spares in 1999 with Alison Gann.
 Whipp and Ash formed The Stripper Project with Hannah Neech in 2007.

 2008 saw the release of an official DVD entitled Bootleg Television, comprising three hours of archive footage from the band's personal archives, compiled by filmmaker D/Evil.
 Included is the band's final concert in Camden, a 45-minute rockumentary of the 'Mondo Tour', three unreleased tracks with unseen footage, a stills gallery, a rare Norwegian television interview, three songs from the band's Scandinavian tour plus a remastered copy of the rarely seen Celebration video.
 Only 100 are made and marked "limited edition" and signed by the band.

 Manning joined Grooving in Green in 2009.